velrino/gateway/readme.md

 Simple API is the project default for start API

 ## Contain
-  - Dingo API setting for RESTFULL
+  - Dingo API setting for RESTFUL
   - ENV for envoriment variables

 ## Installation